Ectopic Pregnancy – Reasons, Symptoms and treatment

 - How Common Is an Ectopic Pregnancy?

 - What Are the Causes of Ectopic Pregnancy?

 - What Are the Risk Factors for Ectopic Pregnancy?

-- Signs and Symptoms of an Ectopic Pregnancy
+- What Are the Signs and Symptoms of an Ectopic Pregnancy?

-A pregnancy is one of the most beautiful experiences for a woman.
-The gift of being a mother is overwhelming and much cherished by you and your partner.
-However, not all pregnancies turn out to be normal, and some must be terminated because they cannot be carried to fruition.
-One such type of pregnancy is an ectopic pregnancy.
-Almost 2% of the pregnancies in the world are ectopic and health risks to the mother.
+Pregnancy is one of the most beautiful experiences for a woman.
+The gift of being a mother is overwhelming and much cherished by women and their partners.
+However, not all pregnancies turn out to be normal, and some cannot be carried to fruition.
+One such type of pregnancy is an ectopic pregnancy, which is also called a tubal pregnancy.
+Almost 2% of the pregnancies in the world are ectopic and pose health risks to the mother.

 In a conventional pregnancy, the sperm and egg fertilise in the fallopian tube and are implanted in the spongy endometrial lining in the uterus.
 This lining provides all the nutrients necessary for the egg.

 In an ectopic pregnancy, however, the fertilised egg is implanted outside the uterus.
 An ectopic pregnancy is more dangerous than it sounds as it could prove to be fatal for the mother.
 Thus, it is of extreme importance that you keep an eye out for any odd symptoms in the initial phase of your pregnancy and consult your doctor immediately if you feel something is amiss.